 KEY ATTRIBUTES REGIONAL LIGHT RAIL SPINE Does this project help complete the light rail spine?
-No CAPITAL COST Cost in Millions of 2014 \$ \$1,740 - \$1,862 RIDERSHIP 2040 daily boardings 23,000 - 29,000 PROJECT ELEMENTS Approximately 4.7 miles of light rail in combination of elevated and tunnel One at-grade station: Stadium Four elevated stations: SODO, Delridge, Avalon, Alaska Junction Stations are approximately 400 feet long to accommodate 4-car trains High-level rail-only fixed span crossing of the Duwamish River Operations and maintenance facility Purchase of 20 light rail vehicles; Peak headways: 6 minutes 1 percent for art per Sound Transit policy Non-motorized access facilities (bicycle/pedestrian), bus/rail integration facilities, transit-oriented development (TOD)/planning due diligence, and sustainability measures (see separate document titled "Common Project Elements") NOT INCLUDED Parking not included See separate document titled "Common Project Elements" ISSUES & RISKS Construction would require some impacts to Central Link operations during off-peak conditions The project crosses the Duwamish River in vicinity of Terminal 18 which is a highly constrained and utilized corridor with potential for soil contamination; a fixed span crossing is assumed and would require an over-water clearance of approximately 150 feet Topography in West Seattle presents design challenges Light rail currently operates in Seattle and specific station area standards are codified; light rail is included in the Comprehensive Plan and other planning documents
+No CAPITAL COST Cost in Millions of 2014 \$ \$1,431 - \$1,531 RIDERSHIP 2040 daily project riders 32,000 - 37,000 PROJECT ELEMENTS Approximately 4.7 miles of light rail in combination of elevated and at-grade alignment One at-grade station: Stadium Four elevated stations: SODO, Delridge, Avalon, Alaska Junction Stations are approximately 400 feet long to accommodate 4-car trains High-level rail-only fixed span crossing of the Duwamish River Access to Forest Street Operations and Maintenance Facility (OMF) Peak headways: 6 minutes 1 percent for art per Sound Transit policy Non-motorized access facilities (bicycle/pedestrian), bus/rail integration facilities, transit-oriented development (TOD)/planning due diligence, and sustainability measures (see separate document titled "Common Project Elements") NOT INCLUDED Parking not included Light rail vehicles not included Operations and maintenance facility not included See separate documents titled "Common Project Elements," "Light Rail Operations and Maintenance Facilities," and "Light Rail Vehicles" ISSUES & RISKS Construction would have some effect on Central Link operations during off-peak conditions Project crosses Duwamish River in highly constrained and utilized corridor near Terminal 18 with potential soil contamination; assumed fixed span crossing requires over-water clearance of approximately 150 feet Topography in West Seattle presents design challenges Light rail currently operates in Seattle and specific station area standards are codified; light rail is included in the Comprehensive Plan and other planning documents

-Sound Transit has developed a conceptual scope of work for this candidate project for the purpose of generating a representative range of costs, both capital and operating; and benefits, including ridership forecasts, TOD potential, multi-modal access and others.
-This information is being developed to assist the Sound Transit Board as it develops an ST3 system plan, including phasing of investments and financial plan, for voter consideration.
-Final decisions on project elements (e.g., alignment, profile, number of stations, station locations, and number of parking stalls) will be determined after completion of system planning, project level environmental review, and preliminary engineering during which additional opportunities for public participation will be provided.
+Sound Transit developed a conceptual scope of work for this project for the purpose of generating a representative range of costs, both capital and operating; and benefits, including ridership forecasts, TOD potential, multi-modal access and others.
+This information was developed to assist the Sound Transit Board as it developed the ST3 system plan, including phasing of investments and financial plan, for voter consideration.
+Final decisions on project elements (e.g., alignment, profile, station locations, and number of parking stalls) will be determined after completion of system planning, project level environmental review, and preliminary engineering during which additional opportunities for public participation will be provided.
 Therefore, this scope definition should not be construed as a commitment that all representative features will be included in the final developed project.